Book of Mirrors (2017)

 Duration: 5 minutes

 First performed by Roger Admiral in December 2013.
-First European performance in May 2018 by Clare Simmonds in London, UK.
+First European performances in May 2018 by Clare Simmonds in Hertford and London, UK.

 In this brief work, it was my intention to present three diverse approaches to the concept of motion (natural, spiritual, and physical) while also exploring the physicality of piano playing in the process.
 The first movement, Spiral, is an energetic tornado, with syncopated dancing rhythms running a vertigo-inducing helix around the central section: the eye of the storm.
 Despite its energy, the storm dissipates almost as fast as it appears.
 The second movement, Meditation, imagines Olivier Messiaen alone in the woods as he meditates.
 The three independent staves represent the three spirits which speak to him: the voice of the birds, the voice of the earth, and the voice of God.
 In the final movement, Sprint, the piano part features a variety of colourful scales which run a marathon across the keyboard, accompanied by the pounding irregularity of the runner's heartbeat beneath it.